Top 20 Mobile App Analytics Tools: Which is The Best One for You?

-Appsee has a free plan for small teams with limited features, a paid premium plan with 14-day-trial for startups and growing teams and a paid enterprise plan for companies in any scale.
-Avis, Virgin, Samsung, moovit, Argos, Upwork are among its customers.
+Appsee has a free plan for small teams with limited features, a paid premium plan with 14-day-trial for startups and growing teams, and a paid enterprise plan for companies in any scale.
+Avis, Virgin, Samsung, Moovit, Argos, Upwork are among its customers.
 It works in IOS and Android.
 It focuses on user attribution and performance.
-The most important feature of it is; it provides video recordings of your users with an SDK integrated in your app and you are able to watch your users’ behaviors more closely when they are using your app.
+The most important feature of it is; it provides video recordings of your users with an SDK integrated into your app and you are able to watch your users’ behaviors more closely when they are using your app.
 That way you will understand the reasons why they uninstall your app or why they love it so much.
 It provides;

 - qualitative app analytics

 - Realtime app analytics and alerts

 - conversion funnels

 Pricing: Free Plan (limited features) / Premium Plan / Enterprise Plan

 Pros: User recordings useful for the in-depth realization of user behavior.
 Close performance tracking.

 Cons: Works only for apps.
 It cannot be the sole solution for all your app analytics needs.